yeastpro/ExpressYeaself/README.md

 #### Installation
 Execute the following ``commands`` in your computer's terminal application to install our package:

-1. a) Either clone the _ExpressYeaself_ repository:
+1. Clone the _ExpressYeaself_ repository:

 	``git clone https://github.com/yeastpro/ExpressYeaself.git``